dmis-lab/covidAsk/README.md

     outs = json.loads(res.text)
     return outs

-query = 'Is there concrete evidence for the presence of asymptomatic transmissions?' results = covidAsk(query)
+query = "Is there concrete evidence for the presence of asymptomatic transmissions?" results = covidAsk(query)

 # Top 10 phrase answers from covidAsk